tiger-server/tiger/README.md

 > The `zmq` plugin binds to `zmq.bindEndpoint` and connects with `zmq.connectEndpoint` (env fallbacks `TIGER_ZMQ_BIND`/`TIGER_ZMQ_CONNECT`), so you can run multiple instances without port conflicts.

-> The `cron` plugin coordinates schedules via Redis.
-Start a Redis server (or point `TIGER_CRON_REDIS_URL` at your cluster) before running Tiger if you use cron modules.
-Multiple Tiger instances can share the same Redis queue and will cooperatively claim jobs.
-If you omit `cron.redisUrl`, Tiger falls back to a local LevelDB queue stored at `TIGER_CRON_LEVEL_PATH` (defaults to `.tiger-cron`), which is ideal for single-node setups.

-> To build *distributed modules*, configure `distributed.redisUrl` (or `TIGER_DISTRIBUTED_REDIS_URL`) and define the module with both `id` and `distributed: true`.
-All nodes that define the module automatically join a Redis-backed work queue, share their module state, and heartbeat into a registry so work can be reassigned if a node disappears.
+> The `cron` plugin persists its schedule either in LevelDB (`cron.levelDbPath`, default `.tiger-cron`) or, when you run distributed mode with a Postgres driver, inside the shared Postgres database.
+Multiple Tiger processes simply read from the same store and pop due runs cooperatively.

+> To build *distributed modules*, configure the `distributed` block.
+Set `distributed.driver` to `postgres` (and point `DATABASE_URL` to your Postgres instance) to enable a shared job/state store, or leave it as `level` for single-node experimentation.
+Every distributed module must declare an `id` and `distributed: true`; Tiger will enqueue work, persist state, and heartbeat the node registry through the configured persistence provider.
+Use `distributed.maxQueueLength` (default `100`) to keep runaway producers from filling the queue indefinitely.

+> When running with the Postgres driver, apply the bundled Sequelize migrations (e.g. `DATABASE_URL=postgres://... npx sequelize-cli db:migrate`) before starting Tiger so the job, state, and registry tables exist.

+> When distributed mode is enabled, a management dashboard and API are available at `/tiger/manage` on the same port as the monitor.
+It lists every node’s last heartbeat, whether it is enabled/disabled, and lets you pause or resume queue consumption for any node while it continues to report heartbeats and finish in-flight work.

 > Logo is generated from [Wikipedia](https://en.wikipedia.org/wiki/File:Ghostscript_Tiger.svg), the original script is under GPL license.